cal-smith/github-action-node-browsers/README.md

-# github-action-node-browsers
+# github-action-npm-browsers
-GitHub action for running node with headless browsers
+GitHub action for running npm commands with headless browsers